chrisdembia/yeadon/README.rst

 This package was developed in Python 2.7.
 It depends on the following widely-used packages:

-- setuptools_ or distribute_ for installation, distribute is preferred
+- setuptools_ or distribute_ is for installation, distribute is preferred.
-- NumPy_ basic array manipulations and computations
+- NumPy_ does basic array manipulations and computations.
-- PyYAML_ used for the input files
+- PyYAML_ is used for the input files.

 .. _setuptools: http://pythonhosted.org/setuptools
 .. _distribute: http://pytonhosted.org/distribute